How to Get to Morzine | Transfers, Airports & Travel Guide

 Taxi to Val Thorens

-Why choose a pre-booked transfer to Val Thorens?
+Is it worth pre-booking a transfer to Val Thorens?

-• Direct to your accommodation: no extra bus changes or station waits.
+• Direct to resort: no extra bus changes or station waits after your flight.

 • Skis and snowboards included: no extra charge when added in advance.

-• Shared and private options: choose the right balance of value and convenience.
+• Shared and private options: choose the right balance of budget and convenience.

 Val Thorens transfer timing guide